SaradhaRam/web-scraping-challenge/README.md

 # web-scraping-challenge

-##To Run this project:
+## To Run this project:
+ @NOTE:

- @NOTE: Replace the path with your actual path to the chromedriver go to the Mission_to_Mars folder and execute  with "flask run"
+        1. Replace the path with your actual path to the chromedriver in the config.py

+        2. go to the Mission_to_Mars folder and execute  with "flask run"

 # Web Scraping - Mission to Mars